Tom DeLonge: 2008–2015: Blink-182 reunion and further Angels & Airwaves releases

+2015–2021: Solo album and continued Angels & Airwaves involvement

-Two months later, DeLonge shed some light on what his other projects entailed, claiming that he was working with "best selling authors" to co-write 15 novels with accompanying soundtrack EPs.
+In March 2015, DeLonge shed some light on what his other projects entailed, claiming that he was working with "best selling authors" to co-write 15 novels with accompanying soundtrack EPs.
 He also expected to release four albums in 2015—two Angels & Airwaves albums and two solo albums—three of which would include a companion novel.

 On April 21, 2015, DeLonge released his first solo album—an eight-song collection of Blink-182 demos and more, titled To the Stars...
 Demos, Odds and Ends.
+Angels & Airwaves would release two additional EPs within a year, ...Of Nightmares (2015) and Chasing Shadows (2016), both of which were companion pieces to books written by DeLonge.
+They would go on their first tour in seven years in 2019, and release a new album two years later with Lifeforms (2021).